This page provides summarised guidelines for researchers and sites of research funded by the Academy of Finland.

 The appeal must include sufficient justifications and all information needed to handle the case.
-More detailed instructions are available in Appendix 1 of the document General conditions and guidelines for funding.
-As a rule, the information in the appendix is also applicable to earlier decisions.
+Detailed instructions on how to apply for a change in the decision are given in Appendix 1 of the Academy’s funding terms and conditions, which accompany the decision in the online services.

 The following changes can be applied for:

 Changing annual instalments in new funding decision

 You can apply to change the annual instalments if the PI cannot commit to the instalments specified in the funding decision, taking into account the possible 15% deviation.

 Extending funding period